qmk/qmk_firmware/docs/features/dip_switch.md

 ## DIP Switch map {#dip-switch-map}

-DIP Switch mapping may be added to your `keymap.c`, which replicates the normal keyswitch functionality, but with dip switches.
+DIP switch mapping may be added to your `keymap.c`, which replicates the normal keyswitch functionality, but with dip switches.
 Add this to your keymap's `rules.mk`:

 ```make
 DIP_SWITCH_MAP_ENABLE = yes